stevezheng23/xlnet_extension_tf/README.md

 ## DataSet
 * [CoNLL2003](https://www.clips.uantwerpen.be/conll2003/ner/) is a multi-task dataset, which contains 3 sub-tasks, POS tagging, syntactic chunking and NER.
 For NER sub-task, it contains 4 types of named entities: persons, locations, organizations and names of miscellaneous entities that do not belong to the previous three groups.
-* [ATIS](https://catalog.ldc.upenn.edu/docs/LDC93S4B/corpus.html) is NLU dataset in airline travel domain.
+* [ATIS](https://catalog.ldc.upenn.edu/docs/LDC93S4B/corpus.html) (Airline Travel Information System) is NLU dataset in airline travel domain.
 The dataset contains 4978 train and 893 test utterances classified into one of 26 intents, and each token in utterance is labeled with tags from 128 slot filling tags in IOB format.

 ## Usage
 * Preprocess data